 Annually, the Company files income tax returns in various taxing jurisdictions inside and outside the United States.
-In general, the tax years that remain subject to examination are 2009 through 2013 for the major operations in Italy, Canada, Belgium, and Japan.
+In general, the tax years that remain subject to examination are 2009 through 2014 for the major operations in Italy, Canada, Belgium, and Japan.
 The tax years open to examination in the U.S. are for years subsequent to fiscal 2011.
-The Company has not been notified of any tax examination covering open periods.
+During this quarter the company was notified by the state of Wisconsin of a tax examination covering open periods.